atmaivancevic/polyAsite-analysis/README.md

 **atlas.clusters.3.0.GRCh38.GENCODE_42.bed**: BED file of PAS sites with single-cell expression scores, downloaded from PolyASite 3.0: https://polyasite.unibas.ch/atlas_sc

-**hg38.dfam.fa.out**: RepeatMasker output file containing Dfam repeat annotations for hg38, used to determine the relative position of each L2 fragment within its consensus sequence
+**hg38.dfam.fa.out**: Dfam repeat annotations for hg38 from UCSC, used to determine the relative position of each L2 fragment within its consensus sequence

 **hg38.main.chrom.sizes**: chromosome sizes for hg38 genome